AqwamCreates/DataPredict/docs/TermsAndConditions.md

   * Provide all User's Interacting assets to Licensor for review;

-  * Release any or all User's Interacting assets under Apache 2.0 license either to publicly, privately to Licensor, to designated third parties or a combination of any of them;
+  * Release any or all User's Interacting assets under Apache 2.0 license either to publicly, privately to Licensor, to Licensor's third parties or a combination of any of them;

   * Determine the timing and manner of such release.